The mapping editor

 |---|---|

-| Editor | Edit the JSONata expression with syntax highlighting. |
+| Editor | Edit the JSONata expression with syntax highlighting and click-to-insert source fields. |

 Saving a change